linkerd/linkerd/CONTRIBUTING.md

     license it.
     - You're granting us a license to distribute said code under the terms of this agreement.
-4. Fork the linkerd repo, [develop][devel] and test your code changes.
+4. Fork the linkerd repo, develop and test your code changes.
 See the project's [README](../README.md) for further information about working in this repository.
 5. Submit a pull request against linkerd's `master` branch.
 6. Your branch may be merged once all configured checks pass,
 including:
-    - 2 shipits via review ninja.
-A shipit is typically indicated by placing a :star: or :+1: in the review.
+    - 2 shipits via [review ninja](https://review.ninja).
+A shipit is
+    typically indicated by placing a :star: or :+1: in the review.
     - The branch has passed tests in CI.

 ### Git history ###